sanskritsingh/Telling-Stories-with-Data-Page/Best Death Bowler.md

 # A take on the best death bowler in the world?
 A short summart through different graphs!

 ## Why this data visualization was selected?
-The chosen data visualization if from the world of Cricket (a very popular sports in the Asian sub-continent).
+The chosen data visualization is from the world of Cricket (a very popular sports in the Asian sub-continent).
 The data is typing to convey a story regarding the best bowler during the death overs (last 10 overs of the match (a cricket match is a 50 over game for each side)).
 The topic is of interest to me as I have been following the sports since my childhood and have also represented my native state in this sports.

-# Who is the best Death Bowler in One Day Internationls?
+# Who is the best Death Bowler in One Day Internationals?
 ## The below data gives us a representation of the best death bowler (who has taken maximum wickets between the 40th and 50th overs in ODI starting from 01 Jan 2017 to 15 May 2019!
+The source for the data and graph is - [https://www.espncricinfo.com/story/who-are-odi-cricket-s-best-death-bowlers-1121953](https://www.espncricinfo.com/story/who-are-odi-cricket-s-best-death-bowlers-1121953)

 ![Best Death Bowler on CricInfo](https://user-images.githubusercontent.com/78463682/108584731-a84a1e00-7311-11eb-9ba1-773884da5d31.png)